White House Apologizes To British Government Over Trump Wiretapping Allegation

 House Speaker Paul Ryan also said he had not seen any evidence that Trump Tower was wiretapped.

-Other members of Congress, including Rep. Charlie Dent (R-PA), warned that Trump’s reckless allegations compromised his credibility as president.
+Other members of Congress, including Rep. Charlie Dent (R-PA) warned that Trump’s reckless allegations compromised his credibility as president.

 [Featured Image by Pablo Martinez Monsivais/AP Images]